Medicare and home health care — what qualifies and what doesn't

 But home health care is not full-time care.
 It's hourly visits from professionals.
 Nursing visits might be three times per week.
 Physical therapy might be twice per week.
 No one is there overnight.
 Your parent needs to be safe at home, which sometimes means family nearby or significant home modifications.

-Home health care works best when your parent is recovering from something specific,surgery, stroke, serious illness,and they will genuinely improve with therapy.
+Home health care works best when your parent is recovering from something specific (surgery, stroke, serious illness) and they will genuinely improve with therapy.
 It works worst when your parent has chronic ongoing disabilities that will never resolve.
-For ongoing disabilities, home health care provides management, but once the acute phase ends, the coverage ends.
+For ongoing disabilities, home health care provides management during the acute phase, but once that phase ends, the coverage ends.

 Understanding what home health care covers allows you to plan appropriately.
 You know it's temporary.
 You know it requires a doctor's order.
 You know it ends when your parent stabilizes.
 You can plan for what comes after, instead of discovering the gaps when the last therapist walks out the door.